Burke (Part I)

 © Donal G. Burke 2013

-It has been traditionally held that all those born of the surname Burke or de Burgh derive from William de Burgh, an Anglo-Norman adventurer who arrived in Ireland sometime about 1185 and who died about 1204, father of Richard, first Lord of Connacht and grandfather of Walter de Burgh, Earl of Ulster.
+It has been held by tradition that those born of the surname Burke or de Burgh derive from William de Burgh, an Anglo-Norman adventurer who arrived in Ireland sometime about 1185.
+This William died about 1204 and was father of Richard, first Lord of Connacht and grandfather of Walter de Burgh, Earl of Ulster.
 While written in Latin as de Burgo, letters written as early as 1327 in the Anglo-French language of the day relating to the most prominent members of the family in Ireland give the name as ‘de Bourk,’ suggesting a close link with how the name sounded to the contemporary Irish who wrote the name ‘de Búrc,’ ‘a Búrc’ or simply ‘Búrc’.[i]
 Based on the phonetics of the Anglo-Norman name in everyday use in medieval Ireland the name de Burgh became Burke or Bourke in that country, with the exception of a small few who in later generations reverted to the former.

 The basic elements common to all arms of those armigerous persons of the name Burke or its variants forms, such as Bourke or de Burgh, in Ireland, the descendants of William de Burgh, are the field and ordinary ‘Or a cross Gules’ (a red cross upon a gold shield).
 A variation upon this included a lion rampant Sable in the upper dexter canton but this lion charge appears to have been a later addition to certain arms and did not form part of the arms of all armigers of the name Burke in the early modern period.
 It is apparent, however, that the arms ‘Or a cross Gules’ was not borne by the senior-most members of the family immediately following their arrival in Ireland.